nus-cs2103/website-base/schedule/evidence/gitAndGithub.md

 **Acceptable**: Evidence of following the forking workflow ==with the current team members== using _any_ repo.

-**Suggested**: Evidence of following the steps in the LO with current team members.
+**Suggested**: Evidence of following the steps in the topic with current team members.

 **Submission**: Show during the tutorial.